The last day of our European trip was spent in London, one of my most favorite cities. I’ve been there countless times, and never tire of visiting.

 The sandwiches consisted of traditional salmon, egg salad and cucumber, which I truly enjoyed; they were so fresh and flavorful.
 Denisa had her own nut-free tea tray, which we very much appreciated.

-Denisa chose the English Breakfast whole leaf tea, while I had the Sapphire Earl Grey, which I would highly recommend (if you like the flavor of Bergamot).
+Denisa chose the English Breakfast whole leaf tea, while I had the Sapphire Earl Grey, which I would highly recommend (if you like the flavor of Bergamot) for afternoon tea at the luxurious Royal Horseguards Hotel.

 I adored the delicate floral and pink china, too!